The RN7 Round Trip - 18 day Madagascar circuit tour

 Enjoy: Andasibe

-Andasibe is the prime location to search for the Indri Indri.
-With its 'surprised teddy bear' face it looks more like a gone-wrong panda than a lemur.
-If you don't see them (99,9% chance you will), you will hear them.
-They make an eerie, wailing sound that carries for kilometers.
-Each Indri Indri only cries up to three times a day as it costs them a lot of energy.
-It's really mind-blowing to witness this ritual.
+Andasibe is the top spot to see the Indri Indri.
+With its wide-eyed, teddy bear-like face, it resembles a quirky panda more than a typical lemur.
+If you don't spot one (though there's a 99.9% chance you will), you'll definitely hear their eerie, wailing calls echoing for kilometres.
+Each Indri only cries up to three times a day because it uses so much energy, making this ritual truly unforgettable.

 Start: Andasibe